Periodic Residual Learning for Crowd Flow Forecasting: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we studied the periodic behavior in crowd flow and proposed PRNet, a deep learning architecture that integrates the statistical strategy for multi-step ahead forecasting.
-We further introduced a lightweight SCE Encoder to enhance the spatio-temporal dependency representations by suppressing and refining the intermediate features.
-The experiments on real-world data showed the effectiveness of PRNet, which reduces the error of MAE by 8.4\%$\sim$29.6\% and promotes the robustness by 77.4\%$\sim$87.5\% with 1.2$\sim$2.6 times fewer parameters compared with SOTA methods.
-It demonstrated the potential of bridging the gap between the traditional time-series approaches and deep neural networks.
-This work highlighted the inadequacy of previous works on periodicity modeling and shed some light on exploiting traditional statistics to boost the deep learning model performance.
-Additionally, PRNet is not limited to crowd flow forecasting.
+In this paper, we \revise{studied} the periodic behavior in crowd flow and proposed PRNet, a deep learning architecture that integrates the statistical strategy for multi-step ahead forecasting.
+We further \revise{introduced} a lightweight SCE Encoder to enhance the spatio-temporal representation by suppressing and refining the intermediate features.
+The experiments on real-world data \revise{shown} the effectiveness of PRNet, which reduces the error of MAE by 5.41\%$\sim$17.63\% with 1.36$\sim$147.7 times fewer parameters compared with SOTA methods.
+Also, integrating PRNet into existing models \revise{reduced} the MAE error by 5.13\%$\sim$14.77\% and \revise{promoted} robustness by 63.64\%$\sim$80.25\%.
+It \revise{demonstrated} the potential of bridging the gap between the traditional time-series approaches and deep neural networks.
+This work highlights the inadequacy of previous works on periodicity modeling and sheds some light on exploiting traditional statistics to boost the deep learning model performance. \revise{Moreover}, PRNet is not limited to crowd flow forecasting.
 In the future, we will evaluate it on other tasks that contain strong periodicity.